 The Real Anti-Vax Facts

 Despite the anti-vaxxer arguments, the medical facts and evidence tell a different story.
 Vaccine-preventable diseases can range from mild to devastating and life-threatening.
 For example, polio is a vaccine-preventable disease caused by an enterovirus belonging to the Picornaviridae family.
-Polio infection can cause long-term and disabling consequence like poliomyelitis, an acute paralytic disease characterized by lower motor neuron damage and asymmetric persisting flaccid paralysis.
+Polio infection can cause long-term and disabling consequences like poliomyelitis, an acute paralytic disease characterized by lower motor neuron damage, and asymmetric persisting flaccid paralysis.
 The incidence of polio worldwide has decreased by 99% since the Global Polio Eradication Initiative (GPEI) inception.

-Another vaccine-preventable disease with serious complication is measles, a highly contagious airborne disease caused by a virus member of the Paramyxoviridae family.
+Another vaccine-preventable disease with serious complications is measles, a highly contagious airborne disease caused by a virus member of the Paramyxoviridae family.
 This virus is responsible for more than 100,000 deaths every year worldwide, with Pneumonia accounting for most measles-associated mortality.
-Other complications from measles include otitis media, diarrhea, conjunctivitis and progressive central nervous system involvement (subacute sclerosing panencephalitis) with long-term sequelae.
+Other complications from measles include otitis media, diarrhea, conjunctivitis, and progressive central nervous system involvement (subacute sclerosing panencephalitis) with long-term sequelae.
 Measles vaccination is a cost-effective health intervention associated with a decline in overall death rate and a reduction in the rate of death directly attributable to measles.
 It is estimated that without the vaccine, 5 million children would die each year from measles assuming an estimated case-fatality rate between 2% to 3%.

 Therefore, following false and misleading information about vaccines can cause unacceptable degrees of negative consequences and permanent sequelae in individuals and communities around the world.
 However, many people don’t know better as a result of low health literacy.